automationteamfsu-create/FSUBILL/README.md

     in the internet

+    -made such that we can upload images and using base64 encdoing visible on the pdf

 todo:
 --fix design issues(thoria matrai aune viewing page ma maybe gap ra font size thulo bhayera ho )